Looting on Fifth Avenue, Baseball Bats in Fishtown

 On Monday, Gov. Andrew Cuomo announced an 11 p.m. curfew and increased the number of police on the ground from 4,000 to 8,000.
 But thousands of protesters still turned out for a peaceful demonstration at Times Square that became more raucous as it moved uptown.

 Starting around 5 p.m., protesters snaked along Manhattan’s Sixth Avenue, stopping along their route to take a knee and asking police officers to participate.
-But as the night wore on, others branched off from the group and started breaking into drug stores, cell phone shops, and other retailers on Fifth Ave, smashing windows with hammers.
+But as the night wore on, others branched off from the group and started breaking into storefronts around midtown—smashing windows, playing music, and lighting fires.

 A 40-year resident of the area, who lives above a GameStop that was looted twice in recent days, said he had never seen anything like it.
 “I’m appalled, obviously, but they don’t seem to be wanting to hurt anyone,” he said.
 “They just want to steal property.”